 May also students join your projects?

 Yes, we involve both undergraduates and PhD students.
 We try to tailor work for undergraduates according to their timetable.
 Most of them then present part of the studies at our faculty conference but also internationally, as Marisa does.
 Finally, they usually become co-authors of our articles.
-Those interested may contact me via .
+Those interested may contact me via my faculty email.